Amory, Mississippi: Blues From a Railroad Town

 In the post-war period, Monroe County gradually transitioned to a more diversified economy.
 Manufacturing and industry began to emerge, and the county experienced growth in the early 20th century.
 Today, Monroe County is a thriving community with a mix of agriculture, manufacturing, and service industries, while also preserving its historical and cultural heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Monroe County, Mississippi.
+This timeline provides a concise overview of the key events in the history of Monroe County, Mississippi.